Friends of the Center Research Awards

 Project: “An Icon Of Death: Material Culture And La Santa Muerte”

-Mario Orospe Hernández, Phd - Religious Studies
+Mario Orospe Hernández, doctoral student, Religious Studies

 Project: “Capitalism As Religion: On The Spiritual Life Of A Commodity Across Secular Bordering”

-Project: “(Un)Usual Suspects: Explaining Violence Against Leaders And Members Of Religion-Based Organizations In Non-Religion Civil Conflicts”
+Project: “(Un)Usual Suspects: Explaining Violence Against Leaders and Members of Religion-Based Organizations in Non-Religion Civil Conflicts”

-Saiarchana Darira, Social And Cultural Analysis; Global Management; Psychology
+Saiarchana Darira, Social and Cultural Analysis; Global Management; Psychology

 Project: 2020 Oxpeace Conference